Healthy Zucchini Muffins are easy to make in one bowl and super delicious! They are light, fluffy and moist muffins loaded with flecks of zucchini!

 Cool: Let muffins cool for a few minutes then transfer to a cooling rack to cool off completely.

-• Making muffins gluten free: Use 2 3/4 cups all-purpose gluten free flour instead of whole wheat flour and add 1 tsp cornstarch.
+• Making muffins gluten free: Use 2 3/4 cups all-purpose gluten free flour instead of whole wheat flour and add 1 teaspoon cornstarch.

 • Love almond flour?
 Try these almond flour zucchini muffins which are also naturally gluten free!

 • Need egg free?
-Readers have had success with flax egg or chia egg.
+Readers have had success with flax eggs or chia eggs.

-Freezing healthy zucchini muffins: To freeze muffins, bake and cool.
-Place in resealable plastic bags, let the air out as you are sealing, and freeze for up to 3 months.
+Freeze: Bake and cool muffins completely.
+Place in resealable plastic bag, let the air out as you are sealing, and freeze for up to 3 months.
 Thaw on a counter for a few hours.

 Storage Tip